The Truth About the Toyota 4Runner’s V8 Problems

 Currently, Toyota only offers the 4Runner with a V6.
-But the 4th-gen 2003-2009 Toyota 4Runner also offered a V8.
+But the 4th-gen 2003-2009 Toyota 4Runner also offered a poerful V8 engine.
 The 4th-gen Toyota 4Runner has had some notable issues, rusting frames being particularly egregious, but the later 2007-2009 models are just as off-road-capable as new 4Runners.
 YouTube team Throttle House called the 4th-gen 4Runner’s V8 one of Toyota’s most reliable engines—but is it really?

 Why the 2003-2009 Toyota 4Runner V8 can be problematic

 The 4th-gen 4Runner’s 4.7-liter V8 wasn’t a model-exclusive engine.
-According to Canadian Gearhead, the engine was also used in the Tundra, Land Cruiser, and Sequoia.
-And while it does a fairly sterling reputation, its one fault, as some Expedition Portal forum users put it, is cracking its exhaust manifold.
+The engine was also used in the Tundra, Land Cruiser, and Sequoia.
+And while it has a fairly sterling reputation, its one fault is cracking its exhaust manifold.

-However, according to Tundra World and Expedition Portal forum users, this design forced engineers to make the metal there thin.
+However, this design forced engineers to make the metal there thin.
 Thus, as the metal heats and cools, it expands and shrinks, eventually cracking.
-This causes a leak and catalytic converter failure, causing, as many forum users and CarComplaints reports have cited, a horrible sulfur smell.
+This causes a leak and catalytic converter failure, causing a horrible sulfur smell.

 How often does this happen?

-Although this doesn’t happen to every single Toyota 4Runner with a V8, Consumer Reports claimed this was a fairly common problem.
+Although this doesn’t happen to every single Toyota 4Runner with a V8, this was a fairly common problem.
 Canadian Gearhead even said that there are “two different types of Toyota 4.7s: the ones that already have cracked manifolds, and the ones that are about to have cracked manifolds.”
-One owner reporting to CR even went so far as to call it a defect.

-CarComplaints notes that the issue was enough of a problem for Toyota to issue an official technical service bulletin.
-The Toyota 4Runner’s V8 was enough of a hassle that the automaker stopped offering it in the 5th-gen SUV.
-And none of the other trucks or SUVs that had the 4.7-liter V8 offer it in the US today.
+The issue was enough of a problem for Toyota to issue an official technical service bulletin.
+The 4Runner’s V8 was enough of a hassle that the automaker stopped offering it in the 5th-gen SUV.
+And none of the other trucks or SUVs that had the 4.7-liter V8 offer it in the U.S. today.

 Can the Toyota 4Runner’s V8 problems be fixed?